slavistan/grpc-showcase/examples/simple-message/README.md

-# Inspect binary structure of Protobuf messages
+# Inspect the binary structure of Protobuf messages

 **Usage**